Herman-Kluk-Like Semi-Classical Initial-Value Representation for Boltzmann Operator: Divergence of Direct Extensions of HK Representation for .

-In this appendix, we demonstrate that directly applying the \( t \rightarrow -i\tau \) transformation to the HK representation~\cite{HK} results in divergence in the high-temperature limit.
-Without loss of generality, we consider the system of a single particle in one-dimensional (1D) space as an example.
-Our analysis can be easily extended to systems in arbitrary dimensions and with an arbitrary particle number.
+In this appendix, we demonstrate that the imaginary-time propagator $ \langle \tilde{\bm{x}} | e^{-\hat{H}/(k_B T)} | \bm{x} \rangle $ obtained by applying the \( t \rightarrow -i\tau \) transformation to the HK representation~\cite{HK}, diverges in the high-temperature limit (\( T \rightarrow \infty \)), even for \( \tilde{\bm{x}} \neq \bm{x} \).
+Without loss of generality, we consider a system of a single particle in one-dimensional (1D) space.
+Specifically, we first investigate the general case with an arbitrary potential, and then illustrate the result for two specific examples: a free particle and a harmonic oscillator.
+Our analysis can be easily extended to systems with arbitrary dimensions and particle numbers.